jordanschraa/CheckPointMigration/README.md

   - all the changes will be visible at the end when the session is published

 #### TODO:
+  - be able to change groups in migration.py (skips them for the moment)
+  - add input for CSV file (right now it is hardcoded to regex_rules.csv)
   - create a video demonstrating migration.py and migration-cleanup.py
   - fix logging on header.py (it is not logging some of the set API commands)
   - create a more sensible ruleset in objects.json and policy.json